shulthz/bitshares.foundation/_workers/2019-04-hackthedex.md

 ## History

 HackTheDex bounty program was started in July 2018 and is consequently renewed now.
-Several critical reports have been submitted and fixed through HackTheDex, proof for its value and necessity.
-Those reports included several possibilities for chain halt and other severe attacks.
+Several reports that could have caused harm to the community have been submitted and fixed through HackTheDex, proof for its necessity and value.
+Those reports included several possibilities for an attacker to cause a chain halt, cause theft of funds and other severe attacks.
 An overview can be found here:

 [https://hackthedex.io/#/reports](https://hackthedex.io/#/reports)